 Lucy Self, Editor at Large, visits Monte Carlo Bay Hotel to discover true well-being.

 The ultimate goal of a hotel architect is to create a chosen paradise, albeit an earthly one: a paradise that could appeal to all cultures, a brief escape whilst embracing the ferocious demands of the modern traveller.
-Every wise man understands that paradise should be passed through and not lived on a daily bases, and paradise found will ultimately be lost !
+Every wise man understands that paradise should be passed through and not lived on a daily bases, else paradise found will ultimately be lost!
 So it is that the ultimate luxury hotel offers exactly that; Paradise Found.

 There is a misguided misconception that Monte Carlo is inaccessible for mere mortals and is hallowed by the Gods of finance, luxury and wealth.
 Yet Monte Carlo Bay Hotel and Resort, now celebrating its 10th anniversary is not just a paradise but is also wonderfully accessible.